Lucy Farnik

 I’ve published at ICLR/ICML in areas ranging from RL theory to LLM interpretability.
 Most recently, I’m excited about ways that LLM agents can effectively learn from their open-ended interactions with their environment, and how we can ensure that the things they’re learning are aligned with what we want.

-I’m always excited to meet new people with similar research interests – do feel free to reach out! :) You’re also welcome to send me anonymous advice/feedback.
+I’m always excited to meet new people with similar research interests!
+My email is {firstname}{lastname} at gmail.
+You’re also welcome to send me anonymous advice/feedback.

 selected publications